 If the teen parent has been emancipated from his/her parent(s), the teen parent must meet the work requirement or be enrolled full-time in an educational/training program.

-Source: 4 5 C F R 9 8 .
-2 0 ; 4 5 C F R 9 8 .
-2 1 ; 4 5 C F R 9 8 .
-3 4 ; Miss.
+Source: 45 CFR 98.20; 45 CFR 98.21; 45 CFR 98.34; Miss.
 Code Ann. § 43-1-2(4); Miss.
 Code Ann. § 43-1-4

-Revised: March 2020
+Revised: August 2025

-Rule 5.12 Reasons for Ineligibility
+Rule 5.11 Reasons for Ineligibility

-After an application for child care services has been submitted,a MDHS employee will determine program eligibility based on the information and documents submitted by the parent.
-If the parent does not meet all of the eligibility requirements or does not submit all required documents, the application will be denied.
-Once determined ineligible, a denialnotice will be sent to the parent by email stating the reason of the ineligibility.
-Reasons for ineligibility include but are not limited to:
+After an application for child care services has been submitted, an MDHS employee will determine if the applicant meets all eligibility requirements based on the information and documentation submitted by the parent.
+If the parent does not meet all the eligibility requirements or does not submit all required documents, the application will be denied.
+If an applicant is determined to be ineligible, denial notice will be sent to the parent via email stating the reason/s the application was denied.

+Reasons for denial may include but are not limited to:

 Child is over 13 years of age or 19 years of age (special needs).